-Please contact me if you are interested and you can find information on our PhD program and how to apply can be found here.
+If you are interested in the PhD position, please contact me.
+You can find information on our PhD program and how to apply can be found here.

 If you are interesting in joining the lab or learning more about our research, please contact me via email.

 If they qualify, undergraduate students working in my lab, may be able to continue your research an earn a master’s degree through the Biology Department’s accelerated degree program (ADP).
 Note that we do not currently accept master’s students from other institutions.

 Dr. Ahlgren leads the lab in studying the interactions of microbes with environment, with each other, and with larger organism.
 See the Projects page for more info on the lab’s current research.
 Full details of Dr. Ahlgren’s background and training are available in his C.V.